Skip to Content

 Spray Paint Pinecones

 The first step is to clean the pinecones of debris and ensure they are free of bugs.
-You can freeze them or spray them with insect repellent before painting.
+Read the Foraging Safety Guide before painting.
 I also used a small brush to remove dirt from between the scales.

 In a well-ventilated space, spray each of the large pinecones with a different color of paint.
 I was making two pinecone swags, so I painted six large cones with three colors and mixed the colors on the smaller pinecones.